monsoonmaelstrom/book2/book2.md

 “How do you think today went?”

 “Fine.
 Robert liked you.
-Somehow they both seem to like your mother,” he sounds as confused about that as I am.
+Somehow they both seem to like your mother,” he sounds as confused about it as I am.

 “Yeah.
 Well, I’m sure she can probably be charming if she puts her mind to it.
 The better to lure you into her clutches, I guess.
 I don’t want another person coming with us,” I admit.